-2. Cup Noodles Museum Osaka Ikeda (Japan)Osaka, the origin city of cup noodles, houses a fun museum for it.
+2. Cup Noodles Museum Osaka Ikeda (Japan)Osaka, the origin city of cup noodles, houses one of the kookier of the weirdest museums in the world.
 There are various attractions and exhibits inside the museum which will provide a visitor with an in-depth knowledge of these famous noodles.
 There's a tunnel with a lineup of over 800 product packages showing the evolution of a single product into a global dietary culture in a span of half a century.
 Witness the entire process of making cup noodles, right from scratch in the Cup Noodles Factory.
 You can also make your own noodles along with its packaging and choose from a wide selection of cups too.

 Entry Fee: Free

 Attraction Fees: 300 Yen for My CUPNOODLES Factory

 Address: 2 Chome-3-ï¼” Shinko, Naka Ward, Yokohama, Kanagawa Prefecture 231-0001, Japan